davidmontrex-rgb/minecraft-gamemodes-and-mods/README.md

 > 4. press the green arrow, and boom it started.

 # to mr becker
-this is david and aidens world, just in case you came across this and thought we stole that world also the city is unfinished in that file, so its not even gonna be the one we summit
+this is david and aidens world, just in case you came across this and thought we stole that world, also the city is unfinished in that file, so its not even gonna be the one we summit

 love you mr becker